-Establishment of mulberry garden.
-Mulberry cultivation, mulberry varieties Preparation of mulberry cuttings, planting methods.
-Maintenance of mulberry garden-pruning, fertilization, irrigation and methods of harvesting and preservation of leaves.
-Mulberry pests and diseases and their management and nutritional disorders.
-Herbarium preparation for Host plants and weeds.
+Sericulture and its importance, requirements in sericulture, establishment of mulberry garden.
+Mulberry cultivation, mulberry varieties.
+Preparation of mulberry cuttings, planting methods.
+Maintenance of mulberry garden-pruning, manure and fertilizer application, irrigation and methods of harvesting and preservation of leaves.
+Mulberry pests and diseases, nutritional disorders their management and.
+Herbarium preparation for host plants and weeds.